What is a life insurance loan?

-Aside from the death benefit, one of the great things about permanent life insurance is that it accumulates cash value.
+Aside from the death benefit, one of the great things about permanent life insurance (like whole or universal life insurance) is that it accumulates cash value.
 Your policy becomes an asset you own.
-And with whole life insurance, your accumulated cash value never goes down.
+And with whole life insurance, your accumulated cash value is guaranteed to grow.
 That can make life insurance an incredibly stable asset in your financial plan.

 How life insurance loans work

 A policy loan gives you quick access to cash should you need it.
-You simply fill out a form and the insurance company will send you the money within a couple of days.
+You simply fill out a form and the insurance company sends you the money within a couple of days.

 Repaying a policy loan is also easy and flexible.
 Unlike most traditional loans, a policy loan does not have a fixed repayment schedule.
 If you want to make a large payment one month, you can.
 If you want to pay nothing one month, you can.
 But it’s worth noting that your loan will accumulate interest.
 That means that if you don’t make payments, the balance will increase over time.
 Once you repay your loan, the full benefits of the policy will be restored.

 If you have a loan against your policy when you die, the death benefit will be reduced by the amount of the loan.
-And if the loan balance gets too high, the insurance company will surrender your policy to pay it.
+And if the loan balance gets too high, the insurance company will surrender or “lapse” your policy to pay the loan, which can result in a negative tax consequence (see more below).

 The tax implications of borrowing against life insurance

 When you sell traditional investments, you owe taxes on any gain.
-If you surrender a life insurance policy, you’ll also owe taxes on the gain (money you made above the amount you paid in).
+If you surrender a life insurance policy, you’ll also owe taxes on the gain (money you made above the basis in your policy—usually the amount you paid in).
 However, in most cases you won’t owe taxes if you’re simply taking a loan against your insurance, so long as your policy stays in place.2 This can be particularly beneficial in retirement if you’re working to manage the taxes you owe in a particular year.

 So what’s the tax consequence?
 First, let’s discuss a policy surrender and assume there is no loan.
-Say you have a policy with a cash value of $200,000, and you paid $90,000 in premiums over the years.
+Say you have a policy with a cash value of $200,000, and your basis that you paid is $90,000.
 If you were to surrender your policy and walk away with the cash value, you would recover the $90,000 you paid in, tax-free.
 The $110,000 gain, however, would be taxed as ordinary income.
 If you were in a 30 percent tax bracket, that would result in you owing the government about $33,000.
 You would walk away with $167,000 after you paid the tax.

 Now let’s add the loan.
 Say you borrowed $100,000 and never made any repayments.
 The interest would compound, and in the ensuing years, if you never repaid any of the loan interest and/or principal, your total loan balance would approach the total cash value.
 If the total loan balance got too high, the policy would lapse, and the company would terminate, or surrender, your policy (step 1) and use the proceeds to pay off the loan the company gave to you (step 2).